 Monkey Thieves, Drunk Elephants — Mary Roach Reveals A Weird World Of Animal 'Crime'

 Animals living among us often ignore the rules we try to impose on them.
-Science writer Mary Roach experienced this first hand when she was accosted by a group of macaque monkeys in India.
+Science writer Mary Roach experienced this firsthand when a group of macaque monkeys accosted her in India.

 At first, nothing happened.
 Then Roach saw a monkey pop its head up from behind a boulder, "kind of like the bandits waiting for the stagecoach."
 Just as that monkey stepped into her path, another monkey darted up behind her and snatched the bag of bananas.